Prospective Student FAQs

 I keep hearing that Vassar is a “diverse” place.
 What exactly does that mean?

 Vassar is diverse in every sense of the word.
-Geographically, our students come from all 50 states and 60 foreign countries.
+Geographically, our students come from all regions of the United States and 55 foreign countries.
 Recent classes have been about 1/3 students of color (African-American, Asian-American, Latino/a, Native American).
 Our students practice many different religions and are of different sexual orientations.
 Vassar students have academic diversity — our campus is a mix of students interested in the natural sciences, social sciences, arts and humanities, as well as some interesting combinations of these disciplines.
 Extracurricular diversity is characteristic of our campus culture.
 A number of students are varsity athletes; others have an inclination to sing, dance, act, improvise, sculpt, film, paint, write, or otherwise create.
 Some do it all!
 Politically, our campus is open-minded.
 Vassar students span the political spectrum.
 Diversity of opinion is respected, critical thought encouraged, and communication of ideas held as central to a liberal arts education.
 Students bring their own perspectives and contribute in unexpected and exciting ways by sharing those ideas with the Vassar community.